maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * Re-sizable matrix input.
 See Aalto/NUMBAS examples here, with Javascript.
 * Add support for matrices with floating point entries, and testing numerical accuracy.
 * Update MCQ to accept units.
-* Add a base N check to the numeric input.
 * Expand support for input validation options to matrices (e.g. floatnum, rationalize etc.)
 * Add in full parser, to address issue #324.